-How Many Greek Islands are There?
+How many Greek islands are there?

 Did you know that almost two-thirds of Greek territory is occupied by the sea?
 If you were to take the entirety of Greece’s coastline, including the islands and the mainlands, you get a length exceeding 15,000km.

 This makes it the largest coastline in the Mediterranean and the eleventh in the world.
 It should come as no surprise then, that Greece has strong maritime traditions.
+(Historically, even the symbol of Christmas in Greece was a boat!)

-How Many Greek Islands are Inhabited?
+How many Greek islands are inhabited?

 Conduct a quick Google search for ¨how many Greek islands are inhabited¨ and you will note that the results vary wildly.
 Estimates range from between 166 and 227.